axioned/checklist/checklists/symfony-setup-checklist.md

 - [ ] Create the Makefile
 Create a Makefile which includes the steps that applied frequently in the project

-- [ ] Configure the CI workflow
-Create a project on CircleCI and configure the CI workflow

 - [ ] Create the README.md file
 Create a README.md file which includes information about how to install and up the project, the project's code style, the Jira project link and contributing rules and steps. **And don't forget to hold this file up to date** 🤓